top of page

 Bridging Into Upper Elementary

 To help students begin to feel comfortable in the Upper Elementary space, the Elementary Team facilitates frequent visits and opportunities for third graders to be in the 4th-6th grade classrooms.
 Leadership Class also takes place in the Upper Elementary suite for this reason.
 By physically being in the Upper Elementary space, students not only start to become familiar with the environment, but they also form and maintain relationships with their older peers in the program – all supporting their smooth transition into Upper Elementary.
+By the end of third grade, students are not just prepared academically, but confident leaders ready for the next stage of Montessori elementary education.

 bottom of page